vygr/ChrysaLisp/docs/CSCRIPT.md

 	(list (vreg-sym (dec (length *vregt*))) (pop *vregt*)))
 ```

-We also keep a list of the generated VP instructions that we add to as we go.
+We also keep a list of the generated VP instructions, that we add to as we go,
-And have a macro to push items onto that for us.
+and a macro to push items onto that for us.

 ```vdu
 (defmacro add-inst (&rest b)